-Full-size sedans slip in sales
+Full-size sedans see sales falter

 Full-size sedans, once popular with kid-toting parents and client-ferrying businessmen, are now afterthoughts for most customers.